Federalization of Yemen: Hadi plan

+Reactions

 The plan for a six-region federation received international praise, but was denounced by many within Yemen.
 The Southern Movement suspected that the division of the south into two regions was an attempt to turn southern secessionists against each other; they preferred a two-region division between the north and the south.
 The Zaidi elites in the Azal region would have been left with almost no natural resources, whereas the sparsely populated Saba and Hadhramaut regions would have received nearly all of the country's natural resources.
 Meanwhile, the Houthis were outraged that the plan would have landlocked their home governorate of Saada.
 The referendum on the new federal constitution was indefinitely delayed by the intensification of the Yemeni Civil War in 2015.
 Some commentators have cited Hadi's federalization plan as one of the main causes of the civil war.

-On 20 June 2023, the National Hadhrami Council was formed marking the first steps for the transformation.